allegro/bigflow/docs/e2e_testing.md

 Linking that information with the two facts mentioned earlier tells you, that each test is executed in a separate BigQuery dataset.
 They can be run securely in parallel.

-Finally, to run each of the two tests in a separate processes, the example test case uses the `bigflow.testing.SpawnIsolateMixin` mixin.
+Finally, to run each of the two tests in separate processes, the example test case uses the `bigflow.testing.SpawnIsolateMixin` mixin.
 No matter how you run the test case, the mixin ensures that each test runs in a fresh process.
-The only exception to that rule is PyCharm debugging mode (PyCharm debugger doesn't handle spawned processes).
+The only exception to that rule is the PyCharm debugging mode (PyCharm debugger doesn't handle spawned processes).

 To run the test, put it into the generated project: `test/btc_aggregates_df_bq.py`.
 Next, run the test: `python -m test.btc_aggregates_df_bq`.